Skip to main content

 She enters the foyer from the dining room.
 The edge of the carpet is turned up over

-top of itself from his hasty departure and she corrects it, smoothing it out with
+top of itself from his hasty departure and she corrects it, smoothing it out with her toes.

 On the front patio, she can see him crouched down on the steps, shoulders once again